AhmetNSHN/Sentitou/README.md

-# Sentitou: Hotel Review Analysis using Naive Bayes Classifier
+# Sentitou: Hotel Review Sentiment Analysis

-Sentitou is a machine learning project that analyzes hotel reviews using a Multinomial Naive Bayes classifier.
-The project is designed to classify reviews as either positive or negative, and also to perform aspect-based sentiment analysis across different categories such as Food, Staff, Price, Pool/Sea, and Room.
+Sentitou is a machine learning project designed to analyze hotel reviews.
+The project utilizes the Multinomial Naive Bayes classifier, a probabilistic model, to classify reviews as positive or negative and to perform aspect-based sentiment analysis across several categories.

-## Overview
+## Classifier Details

-### Naive Bayes Classifier

-The core of this project is the **Multinomial Naive Bayes** classifier, a probabilistic model that estimates the likelihood of various outcomes based on observed data.
-This classifier is used to:
+The **Multinomial Naive Bayes** classifier observes outcomes, selects the best estimation, and returns it based on the highest probability or likelihood.
+In this project, the classifier is used for:
-- **Classify reviews** as positive or negative.
+- **Positive/Negative classification**: Determines whether a review is overall positive or negative.
-- **Make aspect-based analysis** to categorize reviews into specific aspects (Food, Staff, Price, Pool/Sea, and Room).
+- **Aspect-based classification**: Analyzes specific aspects such as Food, Staff, Price, Pool/Sea, and Room.

 ### Training Data

 - **Positive/Negative Classifier**: Trained on 10,000 hotel reviews.
-- **Aspect-Based Classifier**: Trained with 200 reviews for each five specific aspects total of 1000 reviews.
+- **Aspect-Based Classifier**: Trained on 200 hotel reviews categorized into five aspects:
+  - Food
+  - Staff
+  - Price
+  - Pool/Sea
+  - Room

 ### Data Preprocessing

-The training data undergoes a three-stage cleaning process:
+The training data undergoes the following preprocessing steps:
-1. **Removal of non-ASCII characters**: Handled using regular expressions.
+1. **Remove non-ASCII characters**: Handled using regular expressions.
-2. **Conversion to lowercase**: All text is standardized to lowercase.
+2. **Convert to lowercase**: Standardizes all text to lowercase.
-3. **Stopword removal**: Commonly used words that don't contribute to sentiment analysis are removed.
+3. **Remove stopwords**: Filters out common words that don't contribute to sentiment analysis.

 ### Training Process

-During the training phase:
+The training process includes:
-- Data is shuffled, with 75% used for training and 25% reserved for testing.
+- **Data Shuffling**: 75% of the data is used for training, while 25% is reserved for testing.
+This ratio applies to both the Positive/Negative and Aspect-Based classifiers.
-- The model calculates prior probabilities \( p(c) \) for each class and the likelihood \( p(d|c) \) of observing a given feature set.
+- **Model Training**: The model calculates \( p(c) \) (prior probability) and \( p(d|c) \) (likelihood given class \( c_i \)) for each class.
+It then forms a vocabulary list based on the training data.
+- **Output**: The training output is saved in three JSON files:
+  - Vocabulary
+  - Prior likelihood
+  - Likelihood

-- The processed data is stored in JSON files, including Vocabulary, Prior Likelihood, and Likelihood.
-These files are later utilized by the "Test_classifier" function and the "predict.py" class for analysis.
+These JSON files are used by the `Test_classifier` function and the `Predict` class to analyze new data.

 ### Performance

-The model was tested 10 times, yielding an average accuracy of:
+The model's accuracy was tested 10 times with resetting between tests:
-- **95%** for the Positive/Negative classifier.
-- **92%** for the Aspect-Based classifier.
+- **Positive/Negative Classifier**: Achieved an average accuracy of 95%.
+- **Aspect-Based Classifier**: Achieved an average accuracy of 92%.

 ## Analyzer Class

-The **Analyzer** class fetches review data from the database and processes it in the following steps:
+The **Analyzer** class is responsible for:
-- **Data Extraction**: Program fetch data from given .xlsx and proccess it.
-Other extensions are prevented.
-Each line is a review.
+- **Data Extraction**: Fetches review data from the database.
+Only `.xlsx` files are processed.
-- **Sentence Splitting**: Reviews are divided into individual sentences for granular analysis.
+- **Sentence Splitting**: Divides reviews into sentences for detailed analysis.
-- **Data Cleaning**: Same cleaning steps used in the training process are applied.
+- **Data Cleaning**: Applies the same cleaning steps as during training.
-- **Sentiment and Aspect Classification**: The Naive Bayes algorithm first determines the sentiment, then categorizes the sentence into one of the five aspects based on the highest likelihood.
+- **Sentiment and Aspect Classification**: Uses the Naive Bayes algorithm to determine the sentiment and categorize each sentence.

 ### Rating Calculation

+Ratings are dynamically calculated based on the frequency and sentiment of aspects mentioned in a review:
+- **Multiple Mentions**: If the same aspect is mentioned multiple times, it has a stronger influence on the rating.
-The Analyzer class dynamically determines the rating based on the frequency and sentiment of aspects mentioned within a review.
-If an aspect is mentioned multiple times with conflicting sentiments, they neutralize each other.
+- **Conflicting Sentiments**: If an aspect is mentioned with both positive and negative sentiments, they neutralize each other.

+The Analyzer generates data for:
+- Word clouds
+- Donut charts
+- The number of reviews mentioning each aspect

 ## Project Structure

-The project follows Object-Oriented Programming (OOP) principles and is structured into:
+The project is developed using Object-Oriented Programming (OOP) principles.
+The main components include:
-- A **Main Window** class to manage user interface.
+- **Main Window**: The primary user interface.
-- Two classes for managing frames embedded within the window.
+- **Frames**: Two classes for managing frames within the window.
-- The **Analyzer** class for processing and analyzing reviews.
+- **Analyzer**: The core class responsible for processing and analyzing the reviews.

 ## User Interface

 ![User Interface](https://github.com/AhmetNSHN/sentitou/blob/master/UI.jpeg)
 *Figure 1: User Interface*

-## Flowcharts
+## Process Flowcharts

-The following flowcharts outline the training and analysis processes:
+The following flowcharts illustrate the training and analysis processes:

 <p align="center">
   <img src="https://github.com/AhmetNSHN/sentitou/blob/master/flowchart%20Training.jpeg" alt="Training Flowchart" height="1000px">